Asbestos on Navy Ships

 Asbestos on Merchant Marine Ships

 Merchant marine ships were private vessels contracted by the U.S. Navy to help make up its auxiliary fleet during wartime.
-While these ships weren’t built by the Navy, many still had asbestos-based products aboard.
+While these ships weren’t built by the Navy, many still had asbestos-containing products aboard.

 Merchant marine ships with asbestos included: